Public Interest Lawyering: Access to Health Care

 | 3 credit hours

-This course explores public interest lawyering and the critical role that safety net benefits play in assisting low-income people access health care in the United States.
-Using fundamental lawyering skills – client intake, counseling, outreach, negotiation, and advocacy skills, we will focus on Social Security disability benefits, Medicare, and Medicaid – the key government programs that provide assistance to economically vulnerable people.
-Using the District of Columbia (and its surrounding jurisdictions for comparison), students will examine eligibility rules, the benefits (and coverage) provided by these programs, and issues that arise requiring advocacy and appeal.
-We will also highlight safety net programs like the DC Healthcare Alliance, and prescription drug assistance programs for specialty populations like the AIDS Drug Assistance Programs.
+SEMINAR: This course explores public interest lawyering and the critical role that safety net benefits play in assisting low-income people access health care in the United States.
+As a community health center and a medical-legal partnership, Whitman-Walker Health leverages lawyers to address health harming legal problems and improve social determinants of health for DC’s diverse urban community with special focus on people living with HIV, the LGBT community, and individuals facing barriers to health care.
+Using fundamental lawyering skills – client intake, counseling, outreach, negotiation, and advocacy skills, we will focus on Medicare and Medicaid – the key government programs that provide assistance to economically vulnerable people and health reform implementation as a means to offer new options and improved patient protections.
+Using the District of Columbia (and its surrounding jurisdictions for comparison), students will examine eligibility rules, the benefits (and coverage) provided by these programs, and legal issues that arise requiring advocacy and influencing access to health care.
+We will also highlight safety net programs like the DC Healthcare Alliance and prescription drug assistance programs for specialty populations like the AIDS Drug Assistance Programs.

-The practicum part of this course will focus on the Medicare Part D prescription drug benefit and its annual open enrollment season.
-Medicare beneficiaries should review their prescription drug needs each year to confirm that their particular Part D plan will meet their needs for the following year.
-The Medicare Part D open enrollment season illustrates the technical eligibility and benefits concepts presented throughout the semester, the complex system that individuals must navigate in order to access care in our country, and the importance of strong client interviewing and counseling skills to educate and advise clients about these issues.
-The course materials and experiential learning will provide a technical and practical foundation for students interested in pursuing a career in legal services and / or public policy affecting low income populations and their ability to access health care.
+FIELDWORK: The fieldwork part of this course will focus on assisting low-income area residents with navigating their Medicare Part D prescription drug benefit and making changes, if needed, during the annual open enrollment season.
+Within open enrollment, all Medicare beneficiaries have the opportunity to review their prescription drug needs to confirm that their particular Part D plan will meet their needs for the following year.
+This review process is complex and without assistance, most enrollees will not complete the process.
+The Medicare Part D open enrollment season illustrates the technical eligibility and benefits concepts presented throughout the semester, the complex systems that individuals must navigate in order to access care in our country, and the importance of strong client interviewing and counseling skills to educate and advise clients about these issues.
+Field work will include brief research and writing, client outreach and counseling, Medicare Part D case analysis, preparation for various legal clinics (Transgender Legal Clinic, Healthcare Power of Attorney, Social Security Disability, and Medicare Part D), and staffing Medicare Part D clinics.
+The course materials and experiential learning will provide a technical and practical foundation for students interested in pursuing a career in legal services and/or public policy affecting low income populations and their ability to access health care.

 Prerequisites: Students must complete the required first-year program prior to enrolling in this course (part-time and interdivisional transfer students may enroll prior to completing Criminal Justice, Property, or their first-year elective).

-This is a 3 credit course.
-2 credits will be awarded for the 2-hour weekly seminar and 1 credit for approximately 5 hours of supervised work per week, for a minimum of 11 weeks, to be scheduled with the faculty.
-The supervised work must be completed during normal business hours.
-The seminar portion will be graded.
-The 1 credit of supervised work is mandatory pass/fail and counts toward the 7 credit pass/fail limit.
-Students will be allowed to take another course pass/fail in the same semester as the supervised work.
+This is a three credit course.
+Two credits will be awarded for the two-hour weekly seminar and one credit for approximately 5 hours of supervised fieldwork per week, for a minimum of 11 weeks, to be scheduled with the faculty.
+The supervised fieldwork must be completed during normal business hours.
+The two-credit seminar portion will be graded.
+The one credit of fieldwork is mandatory pass/fail.
+Students will be allowed to take another course pass/fail in the same semester as the fieldwork.

 ||Room / Days / From-To